 We lease office space in Purchase, New York for our corporate headquarters and certain of our operations under a lease for which the term expires in August 2028.
 We lease additional office space in the U.S. and other foreign locations.
 We have reduced our footprint over the past year reflecting post-pandemic remote work changes.
+We intend to relocate our corporate headquarters to New York City in the second half of 2025.
 We believe that our facilities are adequate to meet our needs for the immediate future, and that, should it be needed, suitable additional space will be available to accommodate any such expansion of our operations.